AitchisonLab/feature-per-cell/README.txt

               area of all subcellular features in the cell and feature marker signal intensities (total and cytosolic).

-ByPeroxisome: lists each unique subcellular feature's area and signal intensity as well as metrics for the
+BySubcellularFeature: lists each unique subcellular feature's area and signal intensity as well as metrics for the
               cell that contained it (some are repeated in the "ByCell" worksheet)

 OtherStats: lists other statistics that may be useful such as the number of subcellular features detected